dagster-io/dagster/python_modules/airline-demo/README.md

 - A running Postgres database available at `postgresql://test:test@127.0.0.1:5432/test`.
 (A docker-compose file is provided in this repo; run `docker-compose up` from the root of the airline demo.)

+To run the pipelines on Airflow, you'll also need:

+- An Airflow installation
+- Docker

 Use pip to install the demo's Python requirements: